mpkondrashin/cdemo/containerized_file_security/README.md

 ## Setup

 ### Get Token
-You need to have a Trend Micro VisionOne File Security registration token.
-Login into Vision One Console and navigate to Clout Security -> File Security -> Containerized Scanner and press "Get registration token" button.
+You need a Trend Micro VisionOne File Security registration token.
+Log into Vision One Console, navigate to Clout Security -> File Security -> Containerized Scanner, and press the "Get registration token" button.
 Save the token for later use.

 ### Setup AWS Infrastructure

-Open AWS Console and go to Cloud Shell.
+Open the AWS Console and go to Cloud Shell.

 Run the following commands:
 ```shell